edoardoCame/American-analysis/docs/ML/contract value prediction.md

 How agencies compete contracts—through negotiated proposals, simplified acquisitions, or fair opportunity procedures—predicts values even in the non-linear model.

-**Why this matters:** This validates the linear model's findings while adding nuance.
-The gradient-boosting approach can detect that solicitation procedures interact with other factors: negotiated competitions may produce different value patterns depending on the number of offers received, the agency involved, or whether subcontracting plans are required.
+**Why this matters:** Solicitation procedures interact with competition intensity, agency identity, and subcontracting requirements.
+Negotiated competitions may produce different value patterns depending on how many offers the agency receives or whether subcontracting plans are required, so procurement design choices have measurable cost consequences.

 The moderate importance score (compared to top-ranking factors) suggests that *how* agencies compete is less determinative than *what* they buy and *who* provides it.
 Procurement method matters, but mission requirements and vendor characteristics matter more.